whw12345/handwritten_vio_doc/README.md

 # handwritten_vio_doc
-the documents and comments for handwritten VIO project .
+the documents and code comments for handwritten VIO project.